 When re-opening, be sure to set up for success on the front end while taking the proper precautions.

-After spending the past three months tackling and getting right human resources and employment issues; retail leasing and access to financial relief; and operational adjustments needed to function remotely or in a new way — now we’re looking towards surviving long term, describes Tiffany Stevens, CEO and General Counsel for the Jewelers Vigilance Committee (JVC).
+After spending the past three months tackling and getting the right human resources and employment issues, retail leasing and access to financial relief, and operational adjustments needed to function remotely or in a new way — now we’re looking towards surviving long term, describes Tiffany Stevens, CEO and General Counsel for the Jewelers Vigilance Committee (JVC).

-“Be thoughtful about the decision to reopen and its potential long-term impacts to you,” advocates Stevens.
+“Be thoughtful about the decision to reopen and its potential long-term impacts on you,” advocates Stevens.
 “If you do re-open, set up for success on the front end, and take the proper precautions.
-We anticipate lawsuits and claims around safety and HR issues, as well as privacy matters, and you need to go to new lengths to protect your customers, employees and business.”
+We anticipate lawsuits and claims around safety and HR issues, as well as privacy matters, and you need to go to new lengths to protect your customers, employees, and business.”

 Automate and simplify.
 To support reduced staffing levels, retailers should digitize and automate in-store activities to free up associates for higher-value work, cites McKinsey.
-This includes automating labor scheduling, expanding the use of self-checkout and mobile checkout, and providing remote-management tools for store and field managers.
-Retailers might consider dedicating staffing for ship from store, re-designing “buy online, pick up in store” (BOPIS) processes, improving inventory management, and working with the supply-chain function to reduce the end-to-end cost of order fulfillment.
-JSA advises jewelers know the details and limits of their insurance coverage when delivering merchandise outside the store; avoid fixing or posting hours for pick-up, instead by appointment with car description and license plate number obtained in advance.
+This includes automating labor scheduling, expanding the use of self-checkout and mobile checkout, and providing remote management tools for store and field managers.
+Retailers might consider dedicating staffing for a ship from the store, re-designing “buy online, pick up in store” (BOPIS) processes, improving inventory management, and working with the supply chain function to reduce the end-to-end cost of order fulfillment.
+JSA advises jewelers to know the details and limits of their insurance coverage when delivering merchandise outside the store; avoid fixing or posting hours for pick-up instead by appointment with car description and license plate number obtained in advance.
 Inform local police that you are re-opening and engaging in curbside pick-up.

 Communication is Key.
-As you return to business and welcome back customers in your store, you’ll want to be clear and transparent about the steps you are taking to alleviate concerns, advocates JA in its Back to Basics Toolkit.
-Your staff and customers don’t need to just be safe in your store; they need to feel safe, welcome and heard.
-JA strongly encourages jewelers to communicate messaging that reflects best practices for conducting business with honesty, integrity, and transparency; respect for the fundamental human rights of all employees, business partners and customers; and commitment to high standards of health and safety.
+As you return to business and welcome back customers to your store, you’ll want to be clear and transparent about the steps you are taking to alleviate concerns of advocates JA in its Back to Basics Toolkit.
+Your staff and customers don’t need to just be safe in your store; they need to feel safe, welcome, and heard.
+JA strongly encourages jewelers to communicate messaging that reflects best practices for conducting business with honesty, integrity, and transparency; respect for the fundamental human rights of all employees, business partners, and customers; and commitment to high standards of health and safety.
 Keep messaging on point.
 If you implement new safety procedures, explain them directly.
-Post store hours, appointment options and health and safety policy on website, social media, and throughout the store.
+Post store hours, appointment options, and health and safety policy on the website, social media, and throughout the store.
 Email customers regarding reopening and what’s being done to ensure safety.